 August 31, 2019

 As I am in my sixty-fifth year, I have begun to enjoy the fruits of my labor and have semi-retired.
 In Vermont, that means I only have seven sources of income this year.
-Of course, I am not really idle, managing one remaining sidewalk project of my consulting practice as Municipal Project Manager.
+Of course, I am not really idle, managing one remaining sidewalk project as Municipal Project Manager.
 I also teach skiing in the winter, coach high school golf in the fall, and guide hikers, snowshoers and skiers throughout the year.
 I am also substitute teaching in our local public schools, and enjoy writing in support of youth music education in the summer.
-I continue to be a very active volunteer, maintaining the Hemlock Hill Trail, serving on two transportation advisory committees, and serving on the board of a newly formed local non-profit recreation organization.
-As you might guess, these are all mission-driven activities dedicated on making my world, and the world of the family and friends that I love, a better place.
+I continue to be a very active volunteer, maintaining the Hemlock Hill Trail, serving on two transportation advisory committees, and serving on the board of a newly formed local non-profit recreation organization, the Mad River Valley Backcountry Coalition.
+As you might guess, these are all mission-driven activities dedicated to making my world, and the world of the family and friends that I love, a better place.

 Now happily enjoying the fruits of my labor, I am also enjoying the many fruits of The Valley – outdoor recreation, local foods, great locally brewed and distilled beverages, and fantastic friendships.
 I am also very lucky to be living near most of my family, yes including two grandkids.
 They say 60 is the new 40.
 That is true here, but alas, nine is also the new midnight.
 During the day, there are many amazing opportunities to get outdoors and have some adventure, work up an appetite and get tired out.
 I have had several moments of pride in recent years enjoying the many accomplishments in making our community more walker-friendly and recreationally vital.
 Having worked on many sidewalk, bike path and greenway projects that have become reality, I now spend my time enjoying the fruits of my labor as a regular on them – one of the fine fruits of the Valley.
 Wintertime activities include teaching and skiing at Sugarbush Resort and Mad River Glen ski areas as well as in the surrounding backcountry.
 I count the number of kids that I have taught to ski, or made to be a better skier, in the thousands over the past 25 years.
 This is my best work.
 There are many fruits of my labor now giving the same effort teaching others.